Mårten Spångberg and the Judson Imprint in Europe: Performance and Discussion

 November 7 2012

-This is a two-part program featuring performance by Mårten Spångberg followed by a discussion addressing the distinctive imprint of Judson Dance Theater within European and American performance contexts.
-DD Dorvillier, Sarah Michelson, and Claude Wampler join Spångberg in conversation.
+Presented in conjunction with “Rethinking the Imprint of Judson Dance Theater Fifty Years Later: Movement Research in Residence” as part of the New Museum’s RE:NEW RE:PLAY Performance Residence Series, this was a two-part program featuring performance by Mårten Spångberg followed by a discussion addressing the distinctive imprint of Judson Dance Theater within European and American performance contexts.
+In the event, DD Dorvillier, Sarah Michelson, and Claude Wampler joined Spångberg in conversation.

 Performance: Mårten Spångberg